 If you are not working

-If you are a student; if you take early retirement; if you receive a disability insurance pension or daily allowances for illness or accident; or if you are unemployed, but your entitlement to benefits has ended you must pay a minimum OASI contribution of CHF 503 per year.
+If you are a student; if you take early retirement; if you receive a disability insurance pension or daily allowances for illness or accident; or if you are unemployed, but your entitlement to benefits has ended you must pay a OASI contribution of minimum CHF 514 per year (depending on your situation).
 In addition to the OASI contributions, other mandatory contributions for disability insurance and compensation for loss of earnings are also included in this amount.

 If you are an employee